TakeFive

 Challenge #3

 To help form the habit of microbreaking, TakeFive allows users to track their microbreak activities and frequency.
-I introduced variable rewards, in the form of achievements, to motivate users to log their breaks more consistently — drawing on insights from Nir Eyal's Hooked.
+I introduced variable rewards that tie the intended behaviour to tangible in-app achievements, reinforcing the habit and increasing its stickiness.

 Pause design system